makenowjust/commlog/README.md

 Run linters against all source codes.

-This task has sub task like `yarn format`.
+This task has sub tasks like `yarn format`.
 You can read the above section with replacing from `format` to `lint`.

 ## License